dyslexicat/lambda-s3-to-s3/README.md

 The template provided by AWS included two stages one for a **dev** environment and one for **production** however since this repository is a sample, pipeline code related to the production environment has been commented out.

+**CAUTION**: using `sam pipelines` creates a secret in Secrets Manager which is not included in Free tier.
+As a challenge, you can investigate the generated IAM roles and create a user with the necessary privileges without using this command.

 ## Fetch, tail, and filter Lambda function logs